ermelinda-q/pands-weekly-tasks/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) - source code editor for developers.
 With Visual Studio Code you can open and run all python files(ending with .py) and [weekly-tasks.ipynb](/weekly-tasks.ipynb) file created with Jupyter Notebook.
 A guide how to install and setup Visual Studio Code in your computer can be found [here](https://code.visualstudio.com/learn/get-started/basics).
 - [Git](https://git-scm.com/downloads) - will help you to download a copy of this repository in your local machine.
 Installation guide can be found [here](https://github.com/git-guides/install-git).

-To make a copy of this repository in your computer/local machine using the following command:
+To make a copy of this repository in your computer/local machine run the following command:

 ```
 git clone https://github.com/ermelinda-q/pands-weekly-tasks.git